 - Specify keyboard layout: choose whether or not you want Intuiface to select a keyboard format for you based upon the selected Expected format.
-If you want to force a keyboard layout, you have two choices:
+If you want to force a keyboard layout, you have these choices:

 - Mask: toggle whether or not you want to mask - i.e. hide - entered characters with an alternate character.
 Use of the mask would be appropriate for password entry.
 If selected, two additional properties are revealed: